rustygoldcoin/firetest/README.md

 ### Creating Your First Test

 To create your first test, you will need to start out by creating your test file.
 You must name your file and the class name of your test the exact same.
-For example, if you name your test file `TestSuite.test.php` then you must name your test class `TestSuite`.
-You class will need to extend class `firetest\testcase`.
+For example, if you name your test file `MyTestCase.test.php` then you must name your test class `MyTestCase`.
+You class will need to extend class `Fire\Test\TestCase`.

 Example:

-    use firetest\testcase;
+    use Fire\Test\TestCase;

-    class TestSuite extends testcase {
+    class MyTestCase extends TestCase {
         //my test suite logic
     }